WebAssembly/spec/document/core/binary/instructions.rst

 ~~~~~~~~~~~~~~~~~~~~

 All variants of :ref:`SIMD instructions <syntax-instr-simd>` are represented by separate byte codes.
-The all have a one byte prefix, whereas the actual opcode is encoded by a variable-length :ref:`unsigned integer <binary-uint>`.
+They all have a one byte prefix, whereas the actual opcode is encoded by a variable-length :ref:`unsigned integer <binary-uint>`.

 SIMD loads and stores are followed by the encoding of their |memarg| immediate.